rynxr/BFWindow/README.md

   ```
     **NOTE**:

       1. The simulation for selected benchmarks are configured in sim_mibench.cfg.
-Currently is takes several hours.
+Currently it takes several hours.
 Just have some rest before analyzing the results.

       2. The result is automatically collected into `mibench_summary`.

 ## Results
   The results of paper `BFWindow: Speculatively Checking Data Property Consistency against Buffer Overflow Attacks` are located in src/mibench/run.
 The result report is src/mibench/run/mibench_summary and the visual diagram is in src/mibench/run/BFWindow_Results.xlsx.
 Please refer the src/mibench/README for more details.

-## Acknowledge
+## Acknowledges
   Thanks to John Wilander for answering questions to RIPE testbed (https://github.com/johnwilander/RIPE/)!

   Thanks to Jane Wu from Synopsys for her valuable suggestions!